folletto95/meshspy/README.md

 ```

 During start-up the service prints information from `meshtastic-go` and begins
 streaming data from the serial port to the configured MQTT topic.
+It also
+sends a `MeshSpy Alive` message on the configured MQTT topic so other
+components can detect that the service is running.

 ## Web Application